jchavarri/flywheeljs/README.md

 **DISCLAIMER** This project is an independent work and has not been authorized, sponsored, or otherwise approved by Flywheel Software Inc.

-## Status

-The library is in a very early stage of development and is not suitable for usage yet.

 ## Promises

 flywheeljs depends on a native ES6 Promise implementation to be [supported](http://caniuse.com/promises).